-Item Construct Standar d Adapted Comment Category Comment Category Valley The word 'phrase'Item Stemdistracts from theitem Stem and is notnecessaryvocabulary to thequestion.Item Stem The omission of 'phrase' and the pictographic representation of the answer choices help to clarify the target Item Stem & Visual Rocks The box is visually confusing.
-Visual & Page/Item Layout & Item Stimulus concept.
-The picture is a better representation of the question than the table.
-Visual & Page/Item Layout & Item Stimulus Electromagnet 'Toaster' is not a viable answer choice.
+T. Standard !
+Adapted Item Construct Comment Category Comment Category Valley The word "phrase" Item Stem distracts from the item stem and is not necessary vocabulary to the question.
+The omission of "phrase" and the pictographic representation of the answer choices help to clarify the target concept.
+Rocks The box is visually confusing.
+Visual & Page/ Item Layout & Item Stimulus The picture is a better representation of the question than the table.
+Visual & Page/ Item Layout & Item Stimulus Electromagnet "Toaster" is not a viable answer choice.
 Answer Choice All answer choices are now equally viable.
 Answer Choice Weathering The pictures in the answer choices are abysmal.
 Visual The pictures in the answer choices were much improved.
-But, these pictures may give the test-taker too much information compared to the original.
-Visual
+But, these pictures may give the test taker too much information compared to the original.
+Visual about rocks.
+For the previous example, the corresponding comment in the adapted section was "the oppositional phrasing makes the item 'tricky.'"
+Many of the comments related to specific criteria within the TAMI-ARM process, such as issues with the visual layout or the item stem.